edgedb/edgedb/docs/internals/protocol/dataformats.rst

 ``dims`` equal to zero regardless of the shape in type descriptor.

-Sets of arrays are a special case and are represented as the following
+Sets of arrays are a special case.
+Every array within a set is wrapped in an Envelope.
+The full structure follows:
-structure:

 .. code-block:: c